pandaYixuanWang/Vis24-VP/README.md

 Install the required python libraries via `pip install -r requirements.txt`.

-Additional required libraries, ffmpeg and cairo. (*Note: if cairo is installed through brew under MacOS, it is required to create a python environment through **brew's Python** to use it.*)
+Additional required libraries, ffmpeg and cairo. (*Note: if cairo is installed through brew under MacOS, it is required to use the python from **brew**.*)

 MacOS
 ```bash